MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/connection-filter-policies-configure.md

 > [!NOTE]
 > The IP Allow List, safe list, and the IP Block List are one part of your overall strategy to allow or block email in your organization.
 For more information, see [Create safe sender lists](create-safe-sender-lists-in-office-365.md) and [Create blocked sender lists](create-block-sender-lists-in-office-365.md).
 >
-> IPv6 ranges are not supported.
+> IPv6 ranges aren't supported.
 >
-> The emails that are blocked due to IP Block List will not show up in Message trace in the Exchange admin center.
+> Messages from blocked sources in the IP Block List aren't available in [message trace](/exchange/monitoring/trace-an-email-message/message-trace-modern-eac).

 ## What do you need to know before you begin?